messense/everbean/README.md

 ```

 Then you should install `redis` by yourself according to [Redis Quick Start](http://redis.io/topics/quickstart) to
-support server side session for Flask and result backend for Celery.
+support server side session for Flask, result backend for Celery
+and rate limit of API calls based on [Flask-Limiter](http://flask-limiter.readthedocs.org/en/latest/).

 ## Installation